Quick Facts: Earning an Ed.D. in Maryland

 Superintendent II Certificate

-However, in the educator preparation pathway, the MDSE will want to see that you’ve tackled coursework covering public school administration, supervision, and methods of teaching.
+However, in the educator preparation pathway, the MSDE will want to see that you’ve tackled coursework covering public school administration, supervision, and methods of teaching.
 For the last preparation pathway, it also expects you to have 60 semester hours of graduate coursework—including a minimum of 24 semester hours in education administration.

 Educational Leadership Jobs in Maryland